Fault Classification through Machine Learning in Fluid Technology

 Method for Efficient Fault Classification through Machine Learning

-The challenges for the introduction of data-supported CM systems are addressed in the research project "Fehlerklassifizierung durch Machine Learning in der Fluidtechnik".
-The aim is to develop a methodology for the efficient implementation of data-based condition monitoring by generating training data using 1-D simulation tools and investigating suitable data characteristics and classification algorithms in the context of fluid technology applications.
+The challenges for the introduction of data-supported CM systems were addressed in the research project "Fault Classification through Machine Learning in Fluid Power".
+The aim was to develop a methodology for the efficient implementation of data-based condition monitoring by generating training data using 1-D simulation tools and investigating suitable data characteristics and classification algorithms in the context of fluid technology applications.

 Reproduction of faults on the demonstrator and in the simulation model

-The present research questions are investigated on a representative servo-hydraulic reference system, which is set up as a physical demonstrator and as a simulation model.
-For the representation of both faultless and faulty operating states of the reference system, different component faults are integrated into the system simulation.
-For this purpose, the possibilities of currently available simulation tools for component parameterization are used.
-Likewise, a selection of errors is implemented on the demonstrator and compared with the simulated results.
+The research questions were investigated on a representative servo-hydraulic reference system, which was set up as a physical demonstrator and as a simulation model.
+For the representation of both faultless and faulty operating states of the reference system, different component faults were integrated into the system simulation.
+For this purpose, the possibilities of currently available simulation tools for component parameterization were used.
+Likewise, a selection of errors was implemented on the demonstrator and compared with the simulated results.

 Automated Generation of Training Data

-Using methods of statistical experimental design, large parts of the parameter space of the simulation model are run in a stack simulation.
-Data for a large number of failure scenarios and failure levels of the reference system are automatically generated and simultaneously labelled.
+Using methods of statistical experimental design, large parts of the parameter space of the simulation model were run in a stack simulation.
+Data for a large number of fault scenarios and fault levels of the reference system were automatically generated and labelled.

 Fault Classification with Approaches of Machine Learning

-Based on the generated database, different approaches of monitored machine learning are examined for their suitability for the detection of fault patterns for the classification of machine condition.
-In combination with the classification algorithms, the selection of suitable data characteristics, also called features, is a central issue.
-Not only directly measurable state variables of the system are considered, but also those that are obtained from preprocessing and linking of information.
+Based on the generated database, different approaches of monitored machine learning were examined for their suitability for the detection of fault patterns for the classification of machine condition.
+In combination with the classification algorithms, the selection of suitable data characteristics, also called features, was a central issue.
+Not only directly measurable state variables of the system were considered, but also those that are obtained from preprocessing and linking of information.

 Validation and Robustness Analysis

-Finally, the methodology obtained is examined on the physical demonstrator with regard to its performance and the limits of its applicability.
-For this purpose, sensor data on fault-free and fault-afflicted operating states are processed by the test bench through the trained model and the state and fault detection is tested.
-In addition, the model is checked for its robustness with regard to parameter variations in the simulation model.
-Of interest is the effect of different component scaling in simulation and demonstrator.
-Also the classification quality under the influence of external disturbance variables or the extension of the demonstrator by further subsystems is evaluated.
+Finally, the developed methodology was examined on the physical demonstrator with regard to its performance and the limits of its applicability.
+For this purpose, sensor data on fault-free and fault-afflicted operating states was generated on the test bench and then passed through the trained classification model for the evaluation of its fault detection capabilities on the real system.

-The project is funded by the Forschungskuratorium Maschinenbau e.V. - Fluid Technology Research Fund of the VDMA.
+The project was funded by the Forschungskuratorium Maschinenbau e.V. - Fluid Technology Research Fund of the VDMA.
 The ifas would like to thank all project participants.Copyright: © FKM & VDMA Fluidtechnik